ksu-cs-textbooks/cis527/content/1-secure-workstations/05-windows-overview-installation.md

 Once your virtual machine is created, you can click on the edit virtual machine settings button to customize the hardware.
 Again, make sure the hardware specification matches what is defined in the assignment for Lab 1.
 To install the operating system, we'll have to tell the virtual machine where to find the .ISO file downloaded earlier.
 Click the CD/DVD option, then select the file and make sure it is enabled.

+In addition, we'll disable the network during installation so that we'll be prompted to create a local account.
+Once we are done installing Windows 10, we can re-enable this option to connect to the internet and download updates.

 When you are ready to begin the installation process, click the button to power on the virtual machine.
+When it powers on, you may be prompted to press any key to install Windows.
+You'll need to click somewhere inside of the VMWare window before pressing any key in order for the VM to recognize it.

 Once it boots, you'll be given the option to install Windows 10.
 Follow the prompts to install Windows 10 using the Lab 1 assignment as needed for configuration information.
 The virtual machine may reboot several times during the process.

-If you are prompted to connect to your organization, choose the option to join a local Active Directory domain.
-That will allow you to create a local user account.
+While installing, you may have to select options to confirm that you don't have access to the internet, and would like to continue with limited setup.
+This is fine - Windows just _really_ wants us to use a Microsoft account.
+You may also have to answer some security question - feel free to just make up answers if you want!
+They won't be needed.

+You can also disable many of the optional features, such as the digital assistant, location data, and targeted advertising.
+While they are helpful on personal computers, they won't be used in this course.

 When you have successfully installed Windows 10, you'll be ready to move on to configuring Windows 10.
 The next several videos will discuss that process.